TEST 1: Applying 12 Volts To The Starter Motor S Terminal

 CASE 1: The starter motor cranked the engine.
 This test result let's you know that your Honda Civic's starter motor is OK and functioning.
 This also tells you that the starter motor is NOT receiving the activation signal from the ignition switch.

-I suggest 2 more tests and these are make sure that the starter motor is getting its 12 Volt signal signal and to test the battery cable (that attaches to the starter motor starter motor) for corrosion.
+I suggest 2 more tests and these are make sure that the starter motor is getting its 12 Volt signal signal and to test the battery cable (that attaches to the starter motor solenoid) for corrosion.
 This can be accomplished very easily with a voltage drop test.

 TEST 2: Verifying The Start Signal